APogue/APogue.github.io/index.md

 ---
 layout: splash
-title: "Building an honest record from documents and firsthand accounts"
+title: "Building an honest record from evidence and firsthand accounts"
 nav: true
 permalink: /